 Pouring & Toasting

 In a group, pour beer or sake for neighbours first.
-Hold your glass with both hands when receiving.
+You should hold your glass with both hands when receiving.
 Wait until everyone is served to say “kanpai!”

 Settling Up

-Most places present the bill at the table; bring it to the cashier.
-Tipping is unnecessary—service charges are included.
+Most places present the bill at the table, for you to bring it to the cashier.
+Tipping is unnecessary; as service charges are included in Japan.

 Splitting Costs (Warikan)